wandrll/avx_mandelbrot_set/README.md

 2. '1' for zoom-in
 3. '0' for zoom-out
 4. 'Q' for choose slow mode without AVX
-5. 'W' for choose fast mode with AVX
+5. 'ESC' for close window
-6. 'ESC' for close window
+##Also

-## Conclusion
+1. By default, this version use double to calculate, but you can sacrifice some quality and accelerate programm in 2 times
-The final acceleration of the program is from three to four times
+2. I have written render function, which allows you creates beautiful and high-quality images.